Search engine optimisation (SEO): more visitors on your website

 • A slow website

-A slow website means potential customers may leave you without having seen your website.
+A slow website means potential customers may leave before your website fully loads.
 Check your website speed by using a tool like Google Pagespeed Tool, GT Metrix, or Test My Site.

 • An unsafe website

-In the olden days, website addresses started with 'http'.
-Now, 'https' is the standard. the extra 's' stands for 'secure'.
+Where once you saw, website addresses starting with 'http'. the standard URL now begins with 'https'.
+The extra 's' stands for 'secure'.
 It tells your visitor that your website is safe to browse.
 If your url does not start with https, search engines will rank your website as less secure.
 Make your website more secure with Let’s Encrypt or Cloudflare.
+You can also ask your own hosting provider to arrange for an SSL certificate.

 • A website with no mobile version